poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

 }
 ```

 I'll spare you the details.
-Basically the function looks for a line "thread" to create a new thread and then it will run the following instruction we give it.
+Basically the function looks for a line "thread" to create a new thread and then it will run the following instructions we give it.
 The instructions are transformed into bytecode in the `generate_mcode` function.
 Those are my notes from all the instructions:
 ```
 print r0 0x123 0x123
 alloc r0 size